Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Computer Programs and Resources

-{ We fit a linear model of coregionalization \citep[\textsc{lmc},][]{banerjee2015} and multivariate seemingly unrelated Bayesian additive regression trees \citep[multivariate \textsc{bart}][]{esser_seemingly_2025} using \texttt{spBayes} and \texttt{suBART} packages, respectively.
-We also compare with machine learning methods and AI systems using a scalable platform for parallelized supervised and unsupervised machine learning algorithms offered by \texttt{h2o} \citep{h2o}.
-We specifically fit distributed random forest (\textsc{drf}), gradient boosting (\textsc{gbm}), deep neural network (\textsc{dnn}), and a fully automatic machine learning algorithm (\textsc{automl}). } For parallel implementations of \textsc{dbps}, we employ \texttt{R} packages \texttt{doParallel}, and \texttt{foreach} \citep{dopar,foreach}.
-We map the interpolated spatial surfaces using \texttt{MBA} \citep{finley2010}, while sampling from the matrix-variate normal and t distributions is achieved using \texttt{mvnfast} \citep{fasiolo2014}.
+We fit a linear model of coregionalization \citep[\textsc{lmc},][]{banerjee_hierarchical_2025} and multivariate seemingly unrelated Bayesian additive regression trees \citep[multivariate \textsc{bart},][]{esser_seemingly_2025} using \texttt{spBayes} and \texttt{suBART} packages, respectively.
+We also compare with machine learning methods and AI systems using a scalable platform for parallelized supervised and unsupervised machine learning algorithms offered by \texttt{h2o} \citep{fryda_h2o_2024}.
+We specifically fit distributed random forest (\textsc{drf}), gradient boosting (\textsc{gbm}), deep neural network (\textsc{dnn}), and a fully automatic machine learning algorithm (\textsc{automl}).
+For parallel implementations of \textsc{dbps}, we employ \texttt{R} packages \texttt{doParallel}, and \texttt{foreach} \citep{corporation_doparallel_2022,microsoft_foreach_2022}.
+We map the interpolated spatial surfaces using \texttt{MBA} \citep{finley_mba_2022}, while sampling from the matrix-variate normal and t distributions is achieved using \texttt{mvnfast} \citep{fasiolo_introduction_2014}.
 Section~\ref{sec:compdetails} specifies computational considerations and sensitivity to the number of data shards, $K$, for spatial ``BIG'' data analysis.

-We build a Bayesian transfer learning engine to conduct amortized Bayesian inference \citep{zammitmangion2024neuralmethodsamortisedinference} using \textsc{dbps}.
+We build a Bayesian transfer learning engine to conduct amortized Bayesian inference \citep{zammit-mangion_neural_2024} using \textsc{dbps}.
 We implement a residual neural network (ResNet) \citep{he_deep_2015} using the \texttt{R} interfaces supplied by \texttt{tensorflow} \citep{allaire_tensorflow_2024} and \texttt{keras} \citep{kalinowski_keras_2024} for native \texttt{Python}.

-\section{Simulation experiments}
+\section{Simulation Experiments}

-{ We evaluate computational and inferential performances of \textsc{double bps}, while underscoring comparisons with multiple alternative methodologies. } We present a selection of simulation results for multivariate models here and refer the reader to Section~\ref{sec:sim_suppl_M} for further experiments.
+We evaluate computational and inferential performance of \textsc{double bps}, while comparing against multiple alternative methodologies.
+We present a selection of simulation results for multivariate models here and refer the reader to Section~\ref{sec:sim_suppl_M} for further experiments.